chaim1221/blog-api/README.md

 # and, here's a handy URL for you to point Postman at:
 az container show --resource-group nwea --name acr-quickstart --query ipAddress.fqdn
 ```
 That's it, you're deployed to Azure in production.

+Just to take the guesswork out of it, it's deployed to:   `nwea-blog-api.westus.azurecontainer.io`

-I'd love to get this working with Travis CI, but there seems to be absolutely no support for that whatsoever.
-Even if you could get the image pushed to the container registry, those last five steps have no automation support from Azure that I can see.
-But I'll keep looking! :pray:
+I'd love to get this working with Travis CI, but there seems to be no support for that.
+Even if I could get the image pushed to the container registry, those last five steps have no automation support from Azure that I can see.
+But I'll keep trying! :pray: